microsoft/trident/README.md

 ```bash
 docker run --privileged -v /etc/trident:/etc/trident -v /var/lib/trident:/var/lib/trident -v /:/host -v /dev:/dev -v /run/udev:/run/udev -v /sys:/sys -v /run/systemd:/run/systemd --pid host trident/trident run
 ```

+## Running from Azure VM

+You can start Trident from an Azure VM, perhaps for testing use case.
+You will need to create Generation 2 VM, as Trident requires UEFI boot.
+You will also want to include additional data disk, where Trident can deploy the target/runtime OS to.
+For simple installations, 16GB disk should be sufficient.

+You can boot from Ubuntu and start Trident in a container, you can use Mariner gallery image and then you can run Trident natively or from a container.
+Or you can upload your custom provisioning OS image first and boot from that.
+In either case, the starting OS will act as the provisioning OS for Trident.

+Please use Trident RPMs from our release page (or build your own) to deploy them, if you dont want to build your own container or use a prebuilt provisioning OS image.
+You will really only need the `trident` RPM, along with any optional dependencies, depending on the features you are planning to use.
+Then, you need to add your Host Configuration to `/etc/trident/config.yaml` (or any other custom location and pass it explicitly to Trident) and invoke `sudo trident run` to apply it.
+Note that you should not include the current OS disk into the Host Configuration, only to the data disk (otherwise Trident would try to reformat the current OS disk).
+Also to note, Trident is trying to do its best to prevent data loss.
+As such, the current implementation will not allow to run Trident from a non-live OS.
+To override this, create an empty override file `sudo touch /override-trident-safety-check`.

+Unless `allowed-operations` are limited, upon completing the deployment, Trident will reboot the VM into the new OS.

 ## Development